-Government Priority FII Aligns with This Priority By: A strong, sustainable economy Collaborating with industry, government and institutional partners to deliver a suite of programs and activities focused on three complementary goals1: position B.C. as a reliable global supplier of quality building products from sustainably managed forests (Objective 1.2 - Goal 1); ensure returns from B.C.'s conventional and next generation forest products are optimized in markets offering high potential (Goal 2); and establish B.C. as a leader in adopting innovative forest products and building systems (Goal 3).
+Collaborating with industry, government and institutional partners to deliver a suite of programs and activities focused on three complementary goals 1 that will strengthen the forest sector and support forest dependent communities: A strong, sustainable • Position B.C. as a reliable global supplier of quality building products from sustainably managed forests (Objective 1.2-Goal 1); economy • Ensure returns from B.C.'s conventional and next generation forest products are optimized in markets offering high potential (Goal 2); and • Establish B.C. as a leader in adopting innovative forest products and building systems (Goal 3).